-Urinary tract infections for dogs are painful illnesses and cause a lot of troubles in affected dogs.
+Urinary tract infections (UTIs) in dogs are painful illnesses that can cause significant problems for affected dogs.

-The disease is commonly referred to as UTI and it needs immediate treatment from a veterinarian because it has the tendency to become life-threatening in case the symptoms are ignored or left untreated.
+This condition, commonly known as UTI, requires immediate treatment from a veterinarian as it can become life-threatening if the symptoms are ignored or left untreated.

-A dog’s urinary tract is composed of several organs: their bladder, the ureters, the urethra, and their kidneys.
-A canine UTI exists when any of these organs is bacterially infected.
-In contrast, a dog bladder infection is diagnosed when specifically the pet’s bladder becomes infected.
-A bladder infection is considered to be a lower UTI infection in dogs.
+A dog’s urinary tract consists of several organs, including the bladder, ureters, urethra, and kidneys.
+A UTI in dogs occurs when any of these organs are infected by bacteria.
+Specifically, a bladder infection is diagnosed when only the pet’s bladder is infected.
+A bladder infection is considered a lower UTI in dogs.

 What are Urinary Tract Infections for dogs?

-Urinary tract infections for dogs or UTIs are infections caused by bacteria, fungi or at times, parasites in the urinary tract of the dog.
+Urinary tract infections in dogs, or UTIs, are infections caused by bacteria, fungi, or, in some cases, parasites in the dog’s urinary tract.

-The urinary tract includes organs like the bladder, kidneys, ureters, and urethra.
-The bacteria in the environment and the intestines enter the urethra and consequently, proliferate in the urinary bladder.
+The urinary tract includes organs such as the bladder, kidneys, ureters, and urethra.
+Bacteria from the environment and intestines enter the urethra and multiply in the urinary bladder.

 What causes UTIs in dogs?